 Filling

-- Cream the butter and sugar together.
-Add the eggs one at the time.
-Add the maple syrup, salt, and vanilla extract.
+- Cream the softened ¼ cup unsalted butter and packed 1/2 cup brown sugar together.
+Add the 2 eggs one at the time.
+Mix in the 1 cup maple syrup, 1/4 teaspoon fine sea salt, and 1 teaspoon vanilla extract.
 The filling is a chunky custard and very loose.
 If you make this ahead and set aside, you'll need to whisk before pouring into muffin tins.

 - Pour the filling into pie crust and bake for 25 minutes.
 It is easiest to use a glass measuring cup with a pour spout.